Rakibulislam-emon/Flex-Fitness/README.md

 ## Description

-Fit Gym is a comprehensive gym website that allows users to explore services, sign up for memberships, and book classes.
+Flex-fitness is a comprehensive gym website that allows users to explore services, sign up for memberships, and book classes.
 The platform is designed to provide users with a seamless experience for managing their fitness journey, including secure payments and access to an admin dashboard for management.

 ## Features